sdmikhalin/product-descriptions/README.md

 2.  **model.ipynb**: Model configuration and fine-tuning process using LoRA.
 3.  **evaluation.ipynb**: Model testing, inference, and performance comparison.
 4.  **comparison_results.csv**: File with the comparison results.
 It contains generated product descriptions for both models (basic and trained with LoRA) based on a test sample, including target names.
-5.  **comparison_results.csv**: an image with examples of generated descriptions for both models.
+5.  **comparison_examples.png**: an image with examples of generated descriptions for both models.

 ## 📊 Datasets